Helen Waddell: Education

+Career

+In 1913, Helen Waddell published a book of translations of Chinese poetry, Lyrics from the Chinese, in England with Constable and Company (now Constable & Robinson).
+In the United States, Lyrics from the Chinese was published by Houghton Mifflin, also in 1913.

-She is best known for bringing to light the history of the medieval goliards in her 1927 book The Wandering Scholars, and translating their Latin poetry in the companion volume Medieval Latin Lyrics.
-A second anthology, More Latin Lyrics, was compiled in the 1940s but not published until after her death.
-Her other works range widely in subject matter.
+Waddell did not submit her thesis for the DPhil, but published her work in 1927 as The Wandering Scholars, which brought to light the history of the medieval goliards and brought Waddell immediate critical and popular acclaim.
+She began work at Constable, her publisher, initially as a reader, and later on a retainer so that they would have first refusal on her future books.
+Waddell went on to produce a companion volume to The Wandering Scholars, a translation of goliard Latin poetry entitled Medieval Latin Lyrics.
+(A second anthology, More Latin Lyrics, was compiled in the 1940s but not published until after her death.)

+Waddell's other works range widely in subject matter.
 For example, she also wrote plays.
 Her first play was The Spoiled Buddha, which was performed at the Opera House, Belfast, by the Ulster Literary Society.
 Her The Abbe Prevost was staged in 1935.
 Her historical novel Peter Abelard was published in 1933.
 It was critically well received and became a bestseller.

 She also wrote many articles for the Evening Standard, the Manchester Guardian and The Nation, and did lecturing and broadcasting.

-Waddell was the assistant editor of The Nineteenth Century magazine.
+Waddell held the role of assistant editor of The Nineteenth Century magazine during the Second World War.
 Among her circle of friends in London, where she was vice-president of the Irish Literary Society, were W. B. Yeats, Virginia Woolf, Rose Macaulay, Max Beerbohm and George William Russell.
 Her personal and professional friendship with Siegfried Sassoon apparently made the latter's wife suspicious.
 Although she never married, she had close relationships with several older men, including her publisher, Otto Kyllmann of Constable.

-Waddell received honorary degrees from Columbia, Belfast, Durham and St. Andrews and won the Benson Medal of the Royal Society of Literature.
+Waddell received honorary degrees from the universities of Columbia, Belfast, Durham and St. Andrews and won the Benson Medal of the Royal Society of Literature.

+Death

-A serious debilitating neurological disease put an end to her writing career in 1950.
+A serious debilitating neurological disease put an end to Helen Waddell's writing career in 1950.
 She died in London in 1965 and was buried in Magherally churchyard, County Down, Northern Ireland.
-A prize-winning biography of her by the Benedictine nun Dame Felicitas Corrigan was published in 1986.